mm80843/T3.5/docs/Benef/PBN__Benef_1017.md

 # __Bolstering European early warning for disease events__

-## Name of the Benefit

-Strengthening surveillance and monitoring can improve the ability to forecast and map disease incidence in relation to environmental changes.

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced ability to anticipate and respond to disease outbreaks, reducing the impact on public health and economic costs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1138.md)